-- In June, HealthGrades named Washington Hospital a Five-Star Recipient for Joint Replacement for 7 years in a row (2006-2012).
-The Hospital also received HealthGrades Joint Replacement Excellence Award for 6 years in a row, and was ranked among the Top 10 in California for Joint Replacement (#3 in 2012) for 7 years in a row.
+- In June, Healthgrades named Washington Hospital a Five-Star Recipient for Joint Replacement for seven years in a row (2006-2012).
+The Hospital also received Healthgrades Joint Replacement Excellence Award for six years in a row, and was ranked among the Top 10 in California for Joint Replacement (#3 in 2012) for seven years in a row.

-- In June, Healthgrades ranked Washington Hospital among the top 5% in the nation for Treatment of Stroke and also awarded the Hospital with a Stroke Care Excellence Award.
+- In June, Healthgrades ranked Washington Hospital among the top 5 percent in the nation for Treatment of Stroke and also awarded the Hospital with a Stroke Care Excellence Award.

-- In June, HealthGrades named Washington Hospital a Five-Star Recipient for Back and Neck Surgery (Spinal Fusion) for 3 years in a row.
+- In June, Healthgrades named Washington Hospital a Five-Star Recipient for Back and Neck Surgery (Spinal Fusion) for three years in a row.

-- In June, HealthGrades named Washington Hospital a Five-Star Recipient for Total Hip Replacement for 9 years in a row.
+- In June, Healthgrades named Washington Hospital a Five-Star Recipient for Total Hip Replacement for nine years in a row.

-- In June, HealthGrades named Washington Hospital a Five-Star Recipient for Total Knee Replacement for 7 Years in a row.
+- In June, Healthgrades named Washington Hospital a Five-Star Recipient for Total Knee Replacement for seven years in a row.